Kelly Wearstler: Early life and education

-Kelly Wearstler was born in 1967 in Myrtle Beach, South Carolina and raised in Myrtle Beach.
-Her father was an engineer and her mother an antique dealer.
-Her mother's interest in design had a major influence on Wearstler from a young age.
-She would come home from school to find rooms often painted new colors.
-When they were young, Wearstler and her older sister would accompany their mother to thrift shops, auctions, and flea markets, which helped develop Wearstler's early interest in fashion and design.
-She started collecting vintage clothing at age 15 and later attended the Massachusetts College of Art in Boston, where she took architecture classes, and obtained her bachelor's degree in interior and graphic design.
-While paying her way through college by waitressing, she held internships at the design firms Cambridge Seven Associates in Boston and Milton Glaser in New York.
+Wearstler was born on November 21, 1967 in Myrtle Beach, South Carolina.
+Her father was an engineer and her mother an antique dealer, whose interest in design influenced Wearstler from a young age.
+As a child she would come home from school to find rooms freshly painted in new colors, and she and her older sister accompanied their mother to thrift shops, auctions, and flea markets, which helped develop her early interest in fashion and design.
+She took a babysitting job at 12 and began working in a beachside café at 13, using her earnings to buy vintage jewelry and clothing.